 Adjustments to the decommissioning provisions associated with property, plant and equipment result in adjustments to the value of the related asset.
-Where the related asset is fully written down to residual value and the provision has decreased, a gain will be taken directly to the income statement.
+Where the related asset has no remaining useful life the movements in the provision are recognised in the income statement.
 The Directors intend to decommission plant used in the enrichment process as soon as practicably possible after it is shut down.

-The cash flows have been inflated at a rate of 2% (2019: 2%) per annum and discounted at a rate of 3.25% (2019: 3.5%), to take account of the time value of money.
+The cash flows have been inflated at a rate of 2% (2020: 2%) per annum and discounted at a rate of 3.25% (2020: 3.25%), to take account of the time value of money.